RightsDocketRightsDocket

 AnswerA clear review status and a next step.

-ContextInstead of generic advice, we explicitly list the exact evidence your track is missing and provide a clear, review-first diagnostic: Ready to proceed, Human Audit Required, or Policy Conflict.
+ContextInstead of generic advice, we explicitly list the exact evidence your track is missing and provide a clear, review-first diagnostic: Ready for the next evidence step, Needs human contribution detail, or Needs review — policy details.

-Why it mattersIf your evidence is incomplete, RightsDocket can point you toward a Rights Receipt for an existing track or a Human Proof Pack for stronger pre-creation evidence.
+Why it mattersIf your evidence is incomplete, RightsDocket can point you toward a Rights Receipt for an existing track or a Human Proof Pack for stronger pre-creation evidence, or keep the item in review until the facts are clearer.

 Does RightsDocket use AI chatbots to write my copyright claims?+